Longor1996/impral/README.md

 	A whitespace separated list of `key=value`-pairs; the keys are *always* barewords.
 	Named arguments are *required* to be written *after* the positional arguments.
 	The only exception to this are continuation commands in the last position.
+  One may also write flag-arguments, consisting of a `+` or `-` and a bareword as name.

 4. **Continuation command.** (*optional*)
 	Another command that is an extra positional parameter in the last position, written after a `:`.